 The TSHβ gene fragment spanning 271 base pairs was amplified using specific primers.
 PCR products were trimmed and filtered for quality control before identification of single nucleotide polymorphism.

+Data analysis

 Bioinformatic Analysis

 The TSHβ sequences were viewed in Bioedit and BLAST against GenBank in National Centre for Biotechnology Information, U.S. Reference sequence of TSHβ was downloaded and aligned against TSHβ sequences from this study to identify single nucleotide polymorphism presence among the sequences.
 The sequences were submitted to Genbank and accession numbers were given as; PV126564, PV126565, PV126566, PV126567, PV126568, PV126569, PV126570, PV126571, PV126572, PV126573, PV126574, PV126575, PV126576, PV126577, PV126578, PV126579.

 The frequency and distribution of the identified single nucleotide polymorphisms were estimated using DNAsp software.
-Genetic diversity indices of the sequences were estimated using R software.
+Genetic diversity indices of the sequences were estimated using R programming software.
 The single nucleotide polymorphisms identified were used in variant prediction effect using ENSEMBL .
 Pathway analysis was done using KEGG pathway database.
+A p-value of less than 0.05 was considered statistically significant.

 Ethical Statement

-This research project was conducted in accordance with ethical guidelines governing the use of animals and genetic materials in scientific research as stipulated by the Ethical Committee of Animal Science, University of Uyo.
+This study was conducted in accordance with ethical guidelines governing the use of animals and genetic materials in scientific research as stipulated by the Ethical Committee of Animal Science, University of Uyo.

 RESULTS